 If you want to riff on classic collard greens, go with this spicy version bathed in a broth flavored with lots of garlic and spicy chorizo.
 Just like the classic recipe, these collards are best when treated to a long, slow braise, and there's no place better for that than the slow cooker.

 If mac and cheese isn't a part of your Thanksgiving spread, let this be the year you add it.
 Making it in the slow cooker is a nice choice if you're short on oven space.

-Skipping the big turkey in favor of a whole chicken this Thanksgiving?
-With minimal work and no extra ingredients, cook a whole chicken in the slow cooker and watch how easily the meat falls off the bones.
+Skipping the big turkey in favor of chicken this Thanksgiving?
+With minimal work and no extra ingredients, you can cook a whole chicken in the slow cooker that delivers tender, juicy meat.

 If you want to bring fresh, homemade bread to the table this Thanksgiving, your slow cooker is the easiest way to make it happen.

 Not only will your slow cooker mull this non-alcoholic cider and keep it warm all day, but it will also make your house smell amazing.
-Guest will love to serve themselves while enjoying their first or even second slice of pumpkin pie.
+Guest will love to serve themselves while enjoying their slices of pumpkin pie.